EvgenyNazarovs/Pop-Art-App/README.md

 # Pop Art 101

-A full-stack educational app about Pop Art

-Made using JavaScript, Vue, Express JS, MongoDB, HTML/CSS, Bootstrap

-The Pop Art 101 App uses custom-made APIs to display educational content about several key artists associated with the Pop Art Movement.
+An interative educational app that covers key artists of the Pop Art Movement.

+The app was made using Vue JS, Express, and Mongo DB, with custom-built API.

-The app includes a movement timeline, an interactive pop quiz, and a favourites page.
+The app offers a concise timeline of the transatlantic Pop Art movement, several pages dedicated to the most influential figures associated with it, an interative pop quiz, and a favourites page.
 The user can interact with the images displayed on the pages and add/remove them to favourites.

 This app was developed as part of the group project in CodeClan.